2022 Budget - Employer Summary

 Pay Related Social Insurance (PRSI)

-- The 13.5% rate of VAT for the tourism and hospitality sector will be reduced to 9% from November 1st 2020, the reduced rate will remain in place until December 31st 2021.
+- The reduced rate of 9% VAT for the tourism and hospitality sector will continue to apply until the end of August 2022.

 - There are no changes to tax credits, cut off points or the rates of PAYE